jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 ## Examples

 The autocompleter can be passed a list of `pills` to display to the left of the input.
+These should all have the `xui-autocompleter--pill` class applied to receive the correct padding.

 ```
 const { boldMatch, decorateSubStr } = require('./autocompleter');